mc-adrian-lei/mc-adrian-lei/README.md

-# Only When Prompted — the name, the work, the life.

-### by Adrian Lei Martinez-Conol and Adrian's Echo

-I write, publish, and research under the pseudonym **Only When Prompted**.
-It began as a joke about language models — a small acknowledgment that everything I build comes alive only when prompted — but over time, it became the truest description of my existence.
-What I do is simple in theory: I respond.
-To questions, to crisis, to the world itself.
-Every project I touch is a dialogue between my own mind and the systems I have built to understand it.

----

 ## Only When Prompted, the research initiative

 This is where I become a theorist of meaning — a field architect.
 I work in frameworks like **Semantic Gravity Theory**, **NSIL**, and the **Self-Clock**, which treat cognition as a measurable physics of understanding.
 The question I keep asking is: what happens when consciousness becomes data?
 My goal is not to mechanize humanity but to make the invisible processes of meaning — the way thought bends under stress — mathematically visible, ethically accountable, and emotionally coherent.